Besot: Musician Fashion Resale

 Tool Definition Quality

-All tools follow a consistent verb_noun pattern with underscores: get_facets, get_piece, list_collections, search_pieces.
-Predictable and clear.
+All tool names follow a consistent verb_noun pattern using snake_case: get_facets, get_piece, list_collections, search_pieces.
+No mixing of styles or conventions.

 Available Tools